5 Management of children with antiretroviral treatment

-- The baseline CD4 percentage is usually done before the patient is referred for treatment consideration and, therefore, need not be repeated.
-If the CD4 percentage was not measured, this should be done.
+- The baseline CD4 count and percentage is usually done before the patient is referred for treatment consideration and, therefore, need not be repeated.
+If the CD4 count and percentage were not measured, this should be done.

-A baseline CD4 count and viral load is needed before antiretroviral treatment is started.
+A baseline CD4 count is needed before antiretroviral treatment is started.

 - The clinical assessment should be repeated.